 I Can Read Comics 1

 Fish and Sun are two good friends who play all day together but the first day they meet, Fish is worried that Sun will never come back to play.
 But, the next day Sun returns!
-Adorable characters and a sweet friendship make this early reader comic a great choice for beginning readers.
+Adorable characters and a sweet friendship make this early reader comic for shared reading good to read aloud to beginning readers.

 We Are in a Book by Mo Willems